Lamb, Moncada homer, White Sox beat Orioles 7-4 in Game 1 - WHIZ News

 Baltimore cut Chicago’s lead in the fourth inning.
 Franco hit a solo shot and Ryan Mountcastle tripled and scored to make it 5-3.

 Galvis homered again off Keuchel on a 3-1 pitch in the fifth inning.
 It was his ninth of the season and the fourth multi-home run game of his career.
-He last hit two home runs against the Royals on July 1, 2019.
+He last hit two home runs against the Royals on July 1, 2019 while with the Toronto Blue Jays.

-After White Sox reliever Shawn Armstong walked Anderson in the sixth, Moncada gave the White Sox a pair of insurance runs with a two-run homer.
+After Orioles reliever Shawn Armstong walked Anderson in the sixth, Moncada gave the White Sox a pair of insurance runs with a two-run homer.

+Baltimore’s Tyler Nevin, the son of former major leaguer Phil Nevin, doubled in his first at-bat in the majors in the second inning.
+Nevin, who turned 24 on Saturday, was drafted by the Colorado Rockies with the 38th pick in the 2015 amateur draft.

 With Saturday’s doubleheader and another one with Cleveland on Monday, the White Sox play five games in three days.

-“You know when a season starts, unless you’re in a domed stadium or out west, that you’re going to have some difficult makeup days,” White Sox manager Tony La Russa.
-“I’m just going through this, just thankful they’re seven innings.”

-Tyler Nevin, the son of former major leaguer Phil Nevin, doubled in his first at-bat in the majors in the second inning.
-Nevin, who turned 24 on Saturday, was drafted by the Colorado Rockies with the 38th pick in the 2015 amateur draft.

-The second game of the doubleheader features two of the best pitchers in the American League.
-Lefty John Means (4-0, 1.79 ERA) is scheduled to start for the Orioles.
-Right-hander Lance Lynn (5-1, 1.51 ERA) is set to go for the White Sox.
+The second game Saturday features two of the best pitchers in the American League.
+Lefty John Means (4-0, 1.79 ERA) started for the Orioles.
+Right-hander Lance Lynn (5-1, 1.51 ERA) went for the White Sox.

 TRAINER’S ROOM